CartoDB/mobile-sdk/doc/geocoding.md

 # Mobile Geocoding

-**Geocoding** is the computational process of transforming a postal address description to a location on the Earth's surface (spatial representation in numerical coordinates). **Reverse geocoding**, on the other hand, converts geographic coordinates to a description of a location, usually the name of a place or an addressable location.
-[Wikipedia](https://en.wikipedia.org/wiki/Geocoding)
+As per [Wikipedia](https://en.wikipedia), "**Geocoding** is the computational process of transforming a postal address description to a location on the Earth's surface (spatial representation in numerical coordinates). **Reverse geocoding** converts geographic coordinates to a description of a location, usually the name of a place or an addressable location.""

-In layman's terms, geocoding is when you enter an address (text) and the output is latitude/longitude, reverse geocoding is when you click on the map, and it finds a nearby address or point of interest.
+In layman's terms, geocoding is when you enter an address (text) and the output is latitude/longitude.
+Reverse geocoding is when you click on the map and it finds a nearby address, or point of interest.

 ### Existing Samples